 Jupiter is trine Uranus, suggesting new beginnings or changes that are seen as fortunate, lucky or induce a sense of freedom and independence.
 With both Jupiter and Uranus in earth signs, the influence will be felt predominantly in the material realms.

 Fixed star ~ Bellatrix

 Bellatrix is located in the constellation Orion, on his left shoulder.
 Bellatrix is known as “the Female Warrior, the Amazon Star” ~ Star Names, Richard Allen, page 313

-“According to Ptolemy Bellatrix is like Mars and Mercury, and, to Alvidas, Mercury and Mars in good aspect.
+“According to Ptolemy Bellatrix is like Mars and Mercury.
 It gives great civil or military honour but danger of sudden dishonour, renown, wealth, eminent friends and liability to accidents causing blindness and ruin.
 If prominent in a woman’s map it makes her loquacious and shrewish, and gives a high-pitched, hard and sharp voice.” ~ Fixed stars and Constellations in Astrology, Vivian Robson, page 145

-With Moon ~ “Luxury, lust, vain ambition, waste, ruin, blindness by accidents, great power, honor and wealth, honor in marital matters, as a soldier, surgeon, metal worker, may attain distinction through courage.” ~ Robson, page 145
+With Moon ~ “Luxury, lust, vain ambition, waste, ruin, blindness by accidents, great power, honour and wealth, honour in marital matters, as a soldier, surgeon, metal worker, may attain distinction through courage.” ~ Robson, page 145